 This way, you can drop a screenshot into a document or another folder.
 All you need to do is press paste.
 Just make sure you do this before copying anything else.

 Keeping your Mac as uncluttered as possible is the best way to reduce stress and stay productive.

 One way to achieve this is to weed out anything you don't need carefully.
 An app worth downloading that can help you do this is CleanMyMac X. ProductHunt website even calls this app “Mary Kondo for your Mac,” referring to the minimalism guru, Mary Kondo, from Japan.

 - It will pick up duplicate files, apps that haven't been used in ages, and other clutter and junk taking up space.

 Doing this every 6-months or so is a great way to keep your Mac free from junk and clutter.
 Making yourself more focused and productive.

 4. Color code and label folders

-This hack isn’t really a hack; more common sense that saves time.
+This hack isn’t really a hack; a more common sense that saves time.

-How easily you label something can save loads of time when looking for what you need. macOS already comes with a handy color coding option for folders and documents.
+How easily you label something can save loads of time when looking for what you need. macOS already comes with a handy color-coding option for folders and documents.
 Make use of this to indicate how important or urgent something is.
-When it comes to labels, be logical in how you apply them, highlighting where something is in your workflow.
+When it comes to labels, be logical in applying them, highlighting where something is in your workflow.